ylaboratory/splitpea_package/README.md

 ### `preprocess_pooled`

-End-to-end helper that builds sample-specific Splitpea inputs by comparing each target sample to a*pooled normal background.
+Helper function that builds sample-specific Splitpea inputs by comparing each target sample to a*pooled normal background.
-It either downloads a normal splicing matrix from IRIS (GTEx) for a chosen tissue or uses a normal matrix you provide.
+It either downloads a normal splicing matrix from IRIS (GTEx) for a chosen tissue or a user can provide their own normal matrix.

-Pipeline:
+What the function does:
 1. Load a target splicing matrix (`compare_file`) with exon rows and sample columns (PSI values).
 2. Obtain a normal/background splicing matrix:
    - Either download GTEx `<Tissue>` from IRIS (if `tissue` is given), or